InsightEdge/insightedge-ctr-demo/doc/doc.md

 The key design advantages are:
 * the single platform **converges** analytical processing (machine learning) powered by Spark with transactional processing powered by custom real-time applications;
-* real-time application can execute any OLTP query (read, insert, update, delete) on a training data that is **immediately available** for Spark analytical queries or machine learning routines.
+* real-time applications can execute any OLTP query (read, insert, update, delete) on training data that is **immediately available** for Spark analytical queries or machine learning routines.
 There is no need to build a complex ETL pipeline that extracts training data from OLTP database with Kafka/Flume/HDFS.
-Beside the complexity, ETL pipeline introduces unwanted latency that can be a stopper for reactive machine learning apps.
+Besides the complexity, an ETL pipeline introduces unwanted latency that can be a stopper for reactive machine learning apps.
 With InsightEdge, Spark applications can view the **live** data;
 * the training data lives in the memory of data grid, which acts as an extension of Spark memory.
 This way we can load the data **quicker**;
-* in-memory data grid is a **general-purpose** highly available and fault tolerant storage.
+* An in-memory data grid is a **general-purpose** highly available and fault tolerant storage.
 With support of ACID transactions and SQL queries it becomes the primary storage for the application;
 * InsightEdge stack is **scalable** in both computation (Spark) and storage (data grid) tiers.
 This makes it attractive for large-scale machine learning.

 ## Summary